jbrdge/jbrdge/README.md

 | **[Visualizations](https://github.com/jbrdge/Visualizations)** | Generative & artistic analysis | Lightweight repo structure | Processing.org sketches + Python data science for creative visuals |

 ---

+### World Life Expectancy
+This project is a learning project from AnalystBuilder.com.
+We performed data cleaning on a set with SQL, did some exploratory data analysis, and I extended the project to include a Tableau dashboard.

+---